PoliticalGraveyard.com

 Boyland, Thomas — of Brooklyn, Kings County, N.Y.
 Member of New York state assembly 54th District, 1977-82.
 Still living as of 1982.

 Boyland, Tracy L. — of Brooklyn, Kings County, N.Y.
 Democrat.
-Delegate to Democratic National Convention from New York, 2000; candidate in primary for New York state senate 18th District, 2006.
+Delegate to Democratic National Convention from New York, 2000; candidate for New York state senate 18th District, 2006.
 Still living as of 2006.

 Boyland, William Frank — also known as William F. Boyland — of Brooklyn, Kings County, N.Y.
 Member of New York state assembly, 1982-2001 (54th District 1982, 55th District 1983-2001).
 Still living as of 2001.